TiesWestendorp/mathematical-optimization-workshop/README.md

-# mathematical-optimization-workshop
+# Hands-on Mathematical Optimization

-During this hands-on workshop, we will solve  for mathematical optimization
+During this hands-on workshop, we will take a practical look at the field of "operations research", which is all about using mathematical optimization techniques for informed/automated decision making.
+We will:

+ - learn how to model practical problems as optimization problems;
+ - use this to optimize two practical cases;
+ - experience how our choice of model influences the proposed decisions.

-### Prerequisites
+#### Prerequisites

-- Python >= 3.9 is required
+A laptop is required for this session.
+Please ensure Python >= 3.9 is installed beforehand.
+We will make use of the following two libraries:
-- `scipy`: `pip install scipy`
+ - [Scipy](https://scipy.org/), installed through: `pip install scipy`

-## Linear optimization problems
+ - [Matplotlib](https://matplotlib.org/), installed through: `pip install matplotlib`

+## A little bit of theory

 An optimization problem is a problem of the form: